-B-4 Pro-ration of the utility allowance schedule up to the percentage of proration of funding as established by HUD due to appropriations: Plan Year: 2009 This activity was implemented in 2014 for the Public Housing Program.
-Implementation is expected in 2017 for the Housing Choice Voucher Program.
+B-4 Pro-ration of the utility allowance schedule up to the percentage of pro-ration of funding as established by HUD due to appropriations

+This activity was implemented in 2014 for the Public Housing Program but not utilized during 2017.
+This activity is under review to determine if it will be implemented in the future for the Housing Choice Voucher Program.

-B-6 Income verifications conducted for approved government programs may be substituted for PMHA income verifications if performed within the previous 90 days.
-Plan Year: 2009
+B-6 Income verifications conducted for approved government programs may be substituted for PMHA income verifications if performed within the previous 90 days

-This activity was not implemented as the agencies involved determined that the forecasted efficiencies were not going to be realized.
-The PMHA will consider implementation during 2017 if renewed discussions yield a positive result.
+This activity was not implemented, as the agencies involved determined that the forecasted efficiencies were not going to be realized.
+This activity is under review to determine if it will be implemented in the future, if renewed discussions yield a positive result.

-B-8 Adoption of Local Investment Policies Plan Year: 2014
+B-8 Adoption of Local Investment Policies

-PMHA seeks to evaluate and utilize State of Ohio investment alternatives when appropriate for earning greater returns without compromising asset safety collateralized investment that obtains higher interest rates than is typically available to PMHA on its own while remaining completely liquid as an asset.
+PMHA seeks to evaluate and utilize State of Ohio investment alternatives when appropriate for earning greater returns without compromising asset safety.
+This activity would allow PMHA to invest in a state government program for state and local governments in Ohio that permits pooled collateralized investment that obtains higher interest rates than is typically available to PMHA on its own while remaining completely liquid as an asset.
+This activity is under review to determine if it will be implemented in the future.